Yainer Diaz Player Props: Astros vs. Rockies

-Yainer Diaz, with a slugging percentage of .432 in his past 10 games -- including two home runs -- will be in action for the Houston Astros versus the Colorado Rockies, with Kyle Freeland on the mound, July 4 at 4:10 PM ET.
+Yainer Diaz, with a slugging percentage of .357 in his past 10 games -- including one home run -- will be in action for the Houston Astros versus the Colorado Rockies, with Chase Anderson on the mound, July 5 at 2:10 PM ET.

-He notched a home run while going 1-for-5 in his last game against the Rangers.
+In his previous game he had a hitless performance (0-for-3) against the Rockies.

 Yainer Diaz Game Info & Props vs. the Rockies